 Calle Hama is the unofficial party street in El Nido since it’s where most tourists end up after their sorties along the beach.
 It’s a narrow, interior road; hence, it is closed at night to all vehicular traffic –except for tricycles owned by resorts along the coast– to allow enough space for all the touristy goings-on.

 We stopped just a few meters after we exited the junction of Rizal Street and the Taytay-El Nido highway.
-Unless you’re a local, and although the place is open 24 hours every day, it is so easy to miss as the small signage is overwhelmed by the cliff walls and the surrounding greenery.
+Unless you’re a local, and although the place is open 24 hours every day, it is easy to miss as the small signage is overwhelmed by the cliff walls and the surrounding greenery.

 We climbed a few steps into the eatery and were ushered to a table right in the middle of the place by a pleasant, effeminate waiter who introduced himself as Megan.
 The entire setup looked more like a kitchen converted into a restaurant with about 8 wooden tables and bamboo benches in a squat, elevated location that fronted the highway.

-Along the way, Mat & Johan inquired from a roadside travel and tour stall for the earliest trip back to Puerto Princesa on Wednesday to catch the underground cave trip on the same day.
+Along the way, Mat and Johan inquired from a roadside travel and tour stall about the earliest trip back to Puerto Princesa on Wednesday to catch the underground cave trip on the same day.
 Mat balked at the idea after learning that they would not only barely make it to PP on time but that he would also lose the money he paid for our already-booked and scheduled return trip.

 Mat and Johan — just outside a travel & tour stall along the Taytay-El Nido National Highway